hidayahrr/hidayahrr/README.md

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, an aspiring Data Analyst and Product Manager with extensive experiences in the business-side of Tokopedia, JD.ID, and Setoko.
+😃 My name is Hidayah Rizki Ramadhan, an aspiring Data Analyst and Product Manager with extensive experiences in the business-side of Tokopedia, JD.ID, and CT Corp Digital.

 🎓 I earned my Bachelor Degree in Business Management studies at Institut Teknologi Bandung.
-Although my background is in business, I am excited to learn other more technical fields such as data and product.
+Although my background is in business, I am excited to learn other more technical fields such as data and product management.

-👨‍💻 Currently, I am gradually learning to use Python, SQL, and PowerBI.
-While doing so, I also open for various freelancing opportunities to practice my skills and building my portfolio.
+👨‍💻 Currently, I open for various freelancing opportunities to practice my skills and building my portfolio.

 🎸 Outside the world of working, I love to do some investing in various financial instruments and practicing martial arts.
 Oh!
 I also love reading books on personal development & financial literacy.